Timmtet/Timmtet_Portfolio/README.md

 3. File Description

 For this project, I chose a dataset of my own, which is the TMDb movie dataset.
-This data set contains information over 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.
+This data set contains information over 10,000 movies collected from the Movie Database (TMDb), including user ratings and revenue.
 The database has 10866 rows and 21 columns.
 The columns include: Id, imdb_id, popularity, budget, revenue, original_title, cast, homepage, director, tangline, overview, runtime, genre, production_company, release_date, vote_count, vote_average, release_year, budject_adj, and revenue_adj.
 There is also a notebook available here to showcsae all my work related to my three questions.

 4. Results